baldurk/renderdoc/docs/how/how_network_capture_replay.rst

 Configuring Remote Hosts
 ------------------------

-To configure a remote host, open the manager by opening the Tools menu and select Manage Remote Servers.
+To configure a remote host, open the manager by opening the :guilabel:`Tools` menu and select :guilabel:`Manage Remote Servers`.

 .. figure:: ../imgs/Screenshots/RemoteHostManager.png